alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 The minimal test is:

-> Does the observed item preserve the source-line, or does it dissolve the source-line into a field?
+> Does the observed item preserve the relevant source-line, or does it dissolve the source-line into a field?

 If the item preserves the source-line, citation, hierarchy, and boundary, it may show source-line-preserving reference or recognition.